KoustabhGhosh/Multi-265/README.md

 The code is written for ARMv7A architecture, and is tested on the Raspberry Pi 2.
 Multi265.s file is our main implementation for multi265.
 You can run the program either by

-1- Simply run make output'' to compile all the source files, create the object files, link them and generate the final executable named output.
+1- Simply run make output '' to compile all the source files, create the object files, link them and generate the final executable named output.
 Then.\output'' will run the executable file.

 2- Compiling and linking the source files by following commands,
     1- gcc -g *.c -c